swahareddy/swahareddy.github.io/projects/whatsapp_analytics.md

 * Analyzes sentiment of messages (and of course at an aggregate level too)
 * Provides time-based analysis of conversation volumes and emotions (_using google's industry standard  cloud NLP API_)
 ![MemberOverview](whatsapp_analytics_images/timeseries1.png)
-* Seperates out emojis used
+* Separates out emojis used
-* Seperates out individuals _tagged_ in messages
+* Separates out individuals _tagged_ in messages
 * Handle emoticons and common contractions

 ![MemberOverview](whatsapp_analytics_images/filter.png)